AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: AccelOpt

 \subsection{Beam Search}

 \citet{hong2025autocomp} has shown that beam search can effectively lead to performance improvements on LLM-generated kernels for some hardware accelerators.
 We also adopt this mechanism in this work, and we confirm that it is a more effective method compared to the simple parallel (repeated) sampling for open-source LLMs through our experiments.

 As shown in~\Cref{alg:nkiopt} and \Cref{fig:main-method}, at each iteration $i$, the planner agent generates $N$ plans for each kernel in a set of $B$ candidate kernels augmented with experiences from iteration $i-1$.
 After that, the executor agent implements every plan with $K$ attempts, generating $B\times N\times K$ kernels in total.
 By sampling multiple plans for the same candidate, the planner explores diverse optimization strategies, and multiple executor attempts increase the robustness of plan implementation against syntactic and semantic errors.
 From these generated kernels, high-quality optimizations are selected for the summarizer agent to generate experience items, which are used in the curation of the optimization memory.
 Finally, $B$ kernels are selected to be explored in the next iteration from those $(B + B\times N\times K)$ kernels.

-Central to the beam search algorithm, the candidate selection function $\beta$ is responsible for selecting the $B$ candidates to continue exploring in the next iteration.
-We use the following heuristic to implement $\beta$, which ensures exploration of various optimization directions and also retains progress of previous explorations when new optimization ideas fail. $\beta$ first identifies the fastest correct kernel within each plan group $\mathcal{A}_p$ to construct a representative pool, ensuring that every explored direction contributes its best result.
+Central to the beam search algorithm, the candidate selection function $\beta$ is responsible for selecting the $B$ candidates to continue exploring in the next iteration. $\beta$ first identifies the fastest correct kernel within each plan group $\mathcal{A}_p$, ensuring that every explored direction contributes its best result.
 From this representative pool, it then selects the top-$B$ kernels by measured latency.
 If fewer than $B$ valid kernels exist, remaining slots are filled by the previous iteration’s candidates, allowing the system to dynamically allocate more sampling budget to difficult cases where no improvement was achieved.